Should You Stay at Tokyo Disney Resort?

 Plus, it’s not just worn-out travel bloggers who need an afternoon nap!

-On top of this, the Disney hotels are aimed at families and so you’re more likely to find a larger hotel room that sleeps all of you than you might do in other parts of Tokyo.
+In addition, the Disney hotels are aimed at families, so you’re more likely to find a larger hotel room that sleeps all of you than you might in other parts of Tokyo.

-So, even though for a couple or a solo traveler like I was, staying at Tokyo Disney Resort might seem more expensive than staying in Tokyo, for a family it actually might compare more favorably to having to book two adjoining rooms, or, booking one of the apartment hotels big enough for families.
+So, even though staying at Tokyo Disney Resort might seem more expensive for a couple or a solo traveler than staying in Tokyo, for a family, it might actually compare more favorably to having to book two adjoining rooms or one of the apartment hotels big enough for families.

 Hotel Miracosta, the Italian style hotel overlooking Tokyo DisneySea